MIT Press: Journal Publication Ethics

 Financial relationships (such as employment, consultancies, stock ownership or options, honoraria, patents, and paid expert testimony) are the most easily identifiable conflicts of interest and the most likely to undermine the credibility of the journal, the authors, and of science itself.
 However, conflicts can occur for other reasons, such as personal relationships or rivalries, academic competition, and intellectual beliefs.
 Authors should avoid entering into agreements with study sponsors, both for-profit and non-profit, that interfere with authors’ access to all of the study’s data or that interfere with their ability to analyze and interpret the data and to prepare and publish manuscripts independently when and where they choose.

-To report a conflict of interest, please download the following form, and complete and return it to the applicable MIT Press Journal editorial office: Disclosure of Conflicts of Interest
+To report a conflict of interest, please visit the ICMJE and fill out the Disclosure of Interest form and return it to the applicable MIT Press Journal editorial office.

 Statement of Informed Consent